Intercarto: managing 50 urban planning projects with GanttPRO

 What does your company focus on?

-Interkarto is a team of engineers and architects working in the field of urban design.
-The characteristic of this field is the long project cycle of more than six months and a multi-level structure: each subsequent stage begins only after the previous one is completed.
-At the same time, the team can manage more than 50 projects of different scales, so when choosing a tool, the key requirements were resource visualization, control of the sequence of stages, and the ability to assess the workload of executors in advance.
+Interkarto is a team of engineers and architects working in urban design.
+Projects in this field typically run for more than six months and follow a multi-stage structure, where each next phase can begin only after the previous one is completed.
+At the same time, the team manages more than 50 projects of different scales.
+As a result, they needed clear resource visualization, control over the sequence of stages, and the ability to assess specialists’ workload in advance.

 Struggle